UliGesing/Darktable-Initial-Workflow-Module/README.md

 ## Releases

-- you can download the newest release archive from https://github.com/UliGesing/Darktable-Initial-Workflow-Module/releases
+- You can download the newest release archive from https://github.com/UliGesing/Darktable-Initial-Workflow-Module/releases

 ## Introduction

 - This script can be used together with darktable.
 See https://www.darktable.org/ for more information.

 - Do you use darktable to develop your raw images?
 Do you often follow the same initial steps for new images?
-Do you often use the same modules in the darkroom and configure them in the same way before going into the details?
+Do you often use the same modules in darkroom view and configure them in the same way before going into the details?
 Then this script can save you work.

 >><img src="ReadmeImages/ScreenshotModuleIntroduction.png" width=450>

 - It offers a new "inital workflow" module both in lighttable and darkroom view.
+It executes some automatic functions that can also be accessed via the graphical user interface (e.g. magic wand controls).
 It can be used to do some configuration for an initial image workflow.
-It calls some automatisms of different modules in the darkroom view, enables your preferred modules and configures some default settings.
+To do this, the new module provides several workflow steps like "lens correction" or "adapt exposure".
+It calls some automatisms of different modules in darkroom view, enables your preferred modules and configures some default settings.
 If this suits your workflow, the script saves some clicks and time.

 - This script performs tasks that are comparable to those of the module presets.
-Depending on the use case, one or the other is more suitable.
+Depending on your current use case, one or the other is more suitable.
 Presets are faster, but more static.
 The script uses some algorithms in darktable, so it takes more time.
-It mimics manual editing by the user and therefore "reacts" more to the specific photo.
+It mimics manual editing by the user and therefore "reacts" more to the specific image.

 ## Usage